 Ananya excels at these tasks because she knows the victims’ pain and all they have suffered.
 Her story of strength, as well as her perpetually warm spirit, bring comfort to those who are experiencing the shock and trauma of living within the world of modern slavery.

 Ananya went from being abused, broken, hurt and scared to being a strong, passionate and brave woman helping other victims who have been devastated through situations similar to her own.

-Moreover, thanks to the grace of God and the efforts of the PRC, we just received news in September 2015 that Ananya’s trafficker was sentenced to 20 years in prison!
-From the time that Ananya was rescued, PRC actively worked to have her trafficker prosecuted.
-It was through the dedication of PRC’s staff that, after many years, we were finally able to bring justice to Ananya!
+Moreover, we just received news in September 2015 that Ananya’s trafficker was sentenced to 20 years in prison!
+We are so excited that, after many years, we were finally able to bring justice to Ananya!

 Stories like Ananya’s are what inspire us to continue rescuing and rehabilitating these girls.
 Free for Life seeks long term care, recovery and justice for all victims of sex trafficking.
-Free for Life, along with our partners, wants to bring deep restoration, healing, strength and skills to each and every one of the girls we have been able to be rescue.
+Free for Life, along with our partners, wants to bring deep restoration, healing, strength and skills to each and every one of the girls we rescue.
 Ananya is doing so well and we are so excited to see what’s next!